ALBERTA ORIENTEERING ASSOCIATION

 Introduction to Orienteering- NCCP Workshop

-Community Sport Coaches usually are parents, teachers, group leaders, O-club members and youth who wants to keep in touch with the sport .
-They are not necessarily experienced orienteers but they have a desire to contribute towards the junior programs and the active sport community.
+Community Sport Coaches usually are parents, teachers, group leaders, O-club members, and youth who wants to keep in touch with the sport.
+They are not necessarily experienced orienteers, but they have a desire to contribute to the junior programs and the active sport community.

 more info about coaching